trn478/process-pipes/README.md

 # Process and Pipes

-This is a simple assignment created with C programming.
+This is an assignment created with C programming involving processes and pipes.
 We take user input which is an integer and figure out if the input is a factor of two prime.
 Program can be simply compiled using the "make" command.

 # How to run